Knowledge Hub

 The PRA’s prudential regulatory framework monitors risks to safety and soundness in key areas, including:

-• Risk management: the processes which a firm uses to identify, monitor and manage risks
+• Risk management: evaluating how firms identify, monitor and manage risks.

-• Funding and liquidity: the amount of cash, or readily realisable assets, which firms have at their disposal to meet their liabilities in the short and medium term
+• Funding and liquidity: assessing a firm’s available cash and assets to meet their liabilities in the short and medium term.

-• Governance: the quality of leadership at a firm, its business model, its culture and how it is operated and controlled.
+• Governance: reviewing the quality of leadership at a firm, its business model, its culture, and how it is operated and controlled.

-The PRA’s capital adequacy requirements are based on international standards: the Basel Accords for banks and the European Union (EU) Solvency 2 regime for insurers.
-Since Brexit, the PRA has been looking at how it might make changes to capital adequacy requirements for insurers.
+The PRA’s capital adequacy requirements are based on international standards: the Basel Accords for banks and the EU Solvency II regime for insurers.
+Post-Brexit, the PRA is considering changes to these requirements for insurers.

-Capital adequacy is designed to provide a degree of protection against any losses which a firm might make, allowing the firm to continue in business.
-The highest quality ‘capital’ (Tier 1) is broadly shareholder equity which can be wiped out if a firm makes large losses.
-Other forms of lower tier capital include subordinated debt, hybrid convertible instruments and retained profits.
-The amount of capital resources which a firm must hold is linked to the amount of risk which its operations run.
+Capital adequacy ensures firms have enough capital to withstand losses and continue operating.
+The highest quality ‘capital’ (Tier 1) is broadly shareholder equity, which can absorb significant losses.
+Lower tiers include subordinated debt, hybrid convertible instruments and retained profits.
+The required capital is linked to the firm’s risk level.

-Smaller firms calculate Pillar 1 capital requirements by applying a detailed set of computational rules to the items on their balance sheets.
-Larger firms use complex mathematical risk models to work out, within regulatory parameters, how much capital they need to hold.
+Smaller firms use detailed rules to calculate Pillar 1 capital requirements, while larger firms use complex risk models within regulatory guidelines to work out how much capital they need to hold.
 These models must be approved by the PRA, fully documented and regularly checked.

-The PRA expects its firms to have clear oversight and control over the risks they face.
-Firms must prepare detailed reports for the PRA setting out how they have captured all relevant risks and made sure they are holding sufficient capital to offset them.
+The PRA requires firms to have clear oversight and control over their risks.
+Firms must prepare detailed reports for the PRA outlining all relevant risks and confirming they have sufficient capital to offset them.
 For banks, this process is called the Internal Capital Adequacy Assessment Process (ICAAP).
 Insurers prepare an Own Risk and Solvency Assessment (ORSA).

 Relevant risks to be monitored and managed include:

-• Financial risk: e.g. financial market price shifts, interest rate and foreign exchange movements, counterparty default risk and longer-term factors such a climate change.
+• Financial risk: Includes market price shifts, interest rate and foreign exchange movements, counterparty default, and longer-term factors like climate change.

-• Operational risk: e.g. risks from operational errors, cyber threats, computer outages, staff shortages and business continuity challenges.
+• Operational risk: Covers errors in operations, cyber threats, computer outages, staff shortages and business continuity challenges.

-In addition to asking for information, the PRA will also actively engage with firms’ management at the firms it regulates.
-The most systemic (Category 1) firms will have a dedicated team of supervisors looking after them.
-Firms which pose less risk to the system (Category 4 and 5) may not have their own supervisor but will be supervised thematically in a peer group with similar businesses.
+The PRA also actively engages with the management of regulated firms.
+The most systemically important (Category 1) firms will have a dedicated team of supervisors looking after them, whereas firms that are less risky (Categories 4 and 5) will be supervised thematically in a peer group with similar businesses.

 What are the consequences of breaching PRA regulatory requirements?